taiman9/KWS_on_MCU/speech_commands/README.md

 **Training and test results:**

-As mentioned, the training parameters and keywords used to train the models can be found in the `train.py` script.
+As mentioned, the training parameters and keywords used to train the models are configured in the `train.py` script.
 The models are trained to classify 8 keywords.
-This directory (`speech_commands`) needs to be downloaded and entered through a Linux terminal before proceeding with the following:
+This directory (`speech_commands`) needs to be downloaded and entered through a Linux CLI before proceeding as follows:

 1) To train my CNN model, ``cnn``, and obtain number it's parameter count and test accuracy, run the following in terminal: